Structural-Spectral Graph Convolution with Evidential Edge Learning for Hyperspectral Image Clustering: Experiments

 Compared with the recent graph contrastive clustering method SPGCC, although both methods employ a similar contrastive clustering framework and superpixel data augmentations, the proposed structural-spectral graph convolutional operator infuses the capability of spectral feature extraction into GCN thus obtaining better superpixel representations than SPGCC, and improves the adjacency relationships between superpixels via evidence guided adaptive edge learning.
 As a result, our method outperforms SPGCC on all the four datasets.

-Moreover, clustering map visualizations of different methods on \textit{Indian Pines} and \textit{Pavia University} are reported in Figs. \ref{IP_clustering_map} and \ref{PU_clustering_map}.
-According to the visualizations, it is evident that our method demonstrates superior clustering for large-scale and continuously distributed land covers, e.g., dark green and dark yellow areas in \textit{Indian Pines}, light green and light yellow areas in \textit{Pavia University}.
+Moreover, the clustering map visualization of different methods on \textit{Indian Pines} is reported in Fig. \ref{IP_clustering_map}.
+(Visualizations of other datasets are reported in Supplement I.) According to the visualizations, it is evident that our method demonstrates superior clustering for large-scale and continuously distributed land covers, e.g., green and yellow areas in \textit{Indian Pines}.
 This advantage primarily stems from our method performing superpixel-level clustering and adopting the edge learning to construct a more accurate adjacency matrix for superpixels.